Settings

 petere

-to look for/ head for
+to look for, to head for

-derivative(s): petition, appetite
+derivatives: petition, appetite

 pōnō